 Growing Security Contacts

 Washington and Hanoi have also made significant headway on the security front.
 Early defense ties were forged through the recovery of U.S. MIA personnel and included cooperation on search and rescue operations, environmental security, and demining; Vietnamese attendance at U.S. Pacific Command conferences and seminars; and high-level bilateral military exchanges.
 More recently, the two have committed to combining efforts on intelligence [PDF] and outlined a joint vision that emphasizes greater cooperation on global and regional issues.
 In 2016, Washington lifted a ban on lethal arms sales to Hanoi.
 Security ties have particularly focused on enhancing exchanges between the U.S. and Vietnamese coast guards to include maritime domain awareness-building and the provision of patrol vessels.
+More recently, the USS Carl Vinson, a U.S. Navy aircraft carrier, made a historic port call in Vietnam in March 2018, the first docking of its kind since the end of the war in 1975.

 China’s increasingly bold regional stance has been the impetus for Vietnam’s amplified ties with the United States.
 This is especially true in the context of the South China Sea, where Hanoi’s and Beijing’s claims overlap.
 Tensions between the two neighbors reached a climax in 2014 when China deployed an oil rig into disputed waters.
 Since then, Vietnam has increasingly viewed its ties to the United States as a means to balance Chinese assertiveness, a role that the United States has carried out by enforcing freedom of navigation norms.
 “Vietnam’s future prosperity depends upon a stable and peaceful maritime environment,” said U.S. Ambassador to Vietnam Ted Osius.